Exercise for Someone with COPD

 Before starting an exercise program, ask your health care provider if you may change your oxygen flow rate during exercise.
 Ask how high or how low you might adjust it in order to keep yourself at a safe oxygen level.

-How Will I Know if I Am Exercising Enough or Even Too Much?
+How Will I Know if I Am Exercising Enough or Even Too Much?plus

 The "Borg Scale of Perceived Exertion with Exercise" can help you decide if you are exercising at a moderate level.
 "Perceived Exertion" means: how hard you think you are exercising.
-This scale can help you decide how well you are exercising.
-It can also help you stay at a moderate level of activity.
+It can help you stay at a moderate level of activity.

 You do not need any special skills or equipment to use the Borg Scale.
-Using the scale allows you to check on how you are doing without stopping to check your pulse rate.
+Using the scale allows you to check on how you are doing without checking your pulse rate.

 When you are exercising, try to estimate how hard you think you are working.
 Don't think about any one factor such as leg pain or shortness of breath.
 Focus on your inner feeling of effort.
 Rate your effort as honestly as you can.